lightstep/servicenow-cloud-observability-datasource/README.md

 When running, the local development instance of Grafana should be available at [localhost:3000](http://localhost:3000/).

 1. As with most Grafana Docker images, the default login/password is `admin`/`admin`.
-2. Go to **Settings** > **Lightstep Provisioned Datasource** and set the Project Name, API host, and API key (based on your Lightstep account). **Save & test** the configuration.
+2. Setup the datasource by going to **Settings** > **Data sources** and then searching for "Lightstep"
+3. Set the Org name, Project name, API host, and API key (based on your Lightstep account). **Save & test** the configuration.
-3. Create a new dashboard with a new Panel, select **Lightstep Provisioned Datasource** as the data source and enter a query.
+4. Create a new dashboard with a new Panel, select **Lightstep Observability** as the data source and enter a query.

-Note: the Makefile creates a local docker volume `grafana-data-lmd` to persist settings across launches, so configuration is necessarily only on the first run.
+Note: The `docker-compose.yml` includes a `grafana-storage` volume to persist settings across launches, so configuration is necessary only on the first run.